FauxFaux/taglibhandler/README.txt

 This is an alpha release.
 It's hard to install, and, as all of the components are built as debug versions, it should be very slow.
 Don't use it if you don't know what you're doing.

--- Risky install instructions (Vista only):
+-- Install instructions (Vista only):

 1) Run tlhsetup2.exe.
 It needs Administrator access, and will prompt for it if you have UAC enabled.